 We had foreseen that eventually Narberth would reach saturation point as everyone started selling vintage!

 In anticipation of this we moved in 2014 to a larger home in the country a short drive from Narberth.
 It has enough space for storage and is in a beautiful place not far from the coast and estuary.
-From here we are able to run the business from our home.
+In 2016 we made the decision to close the shop in Narberth.
+As we planned for this eventuality we are able to run the business from our home.